Renovamen/flint/README.md

 ### Others

-- [ ] Maybe incorporate the [Keras](https://github.com/keras-team/keras)-like API to make the training process simpler?
+- [ ] Maybe incorporate the [Keras](https://github.com/keras-team/keras)-like API to make the training code simpler?

 &nbsp;